mhaneman/personal_blog_site/content/posts/godot__subway-surfers-clone.md

 # Introduction

+Welcome to Part one!

+In part 1, we are going to:

+1. Download Godot and other Resources
+2. Create a Minimal Viable Product (MVP)

-First we are going to create a minimal viable project
+In Part 2, we are going to:

-then introduce free audio and 3D assets
+1. introduce free audio and 3D assets

 I'm going to try giving some instructions in Gherkin Cucumber.
-It's pretty self explanitory to follow, but heres some documentation if you get stuck.
+It's pretty self explanitory what it is, but heres some documentation if you get stuck or if it's confusing.

 [Gherkin Cucumber Tutorial](https://google.com)

-# Goals and Features
+# Goals for Part 1

-1. Create Minimal Viable Project
 - create player controller
 - create block manager
 - create simple flat platform
 - create simple barrel obstacle
 - create coin entity

-2. Wanted Features
-- foo

 # Theory